 Anti-harassment compliance training is a good example of this.
 The specific laws covering anti-harassment policies in the workplace look different in, say, California than in Rhode Island.
 HSI helps many companies with state- and city-specific content for anti-harassment training to comply with the specific requirements.
 Employment discrimination training is another good example.

-How is State-Specific Anti-Harassment Training Different from HR Compliance Training?
+How Is State-Specific Anti-Harassment Training Different from HR Compliance Training?

 A state-specific anti-harassment training program focuses on the unique harassment-related laws and regulations of each state, whereas HR Compliance training covers a broad spectrum of employment-related laws and company policies.

-What is the Purpose of State-Specific Anti-Harassment Training?
+What Is the Purpose of State-Specific Anti-Harassment Training?

 A state-specific training program aims to educate employees about their specific state's harassment laws and practices.
 Such training helps companies create a respectful and compliant work environment.
 Training often includes forms of harassment and detailed guidance on handling workplace harassment issues under local regulations.
 Please take note that this training is not just for new employees.

-Why are Anti-Harassment Workplace Training Requirements Complicated?
+Why Are Anti-Harassment Mandatory Training Requirements Complicated?

-• Explanation of sexual harassment
+- Explanation of sexual harassment

-• Summary of federal and state statutes, including remedies available to victims
+- Summary of federal and state statutes, including remedies available to victims

-• Summary of employer responsibilities for preventing, investigating, and correcting sexual harassment
+- Summary of employer responsibilities for preventing, investigating, and correcting sexual harassment

 How Does Anti-Harassment Training Help Your Culture?